What do business credit reports show and how to check yours

 Do business loans show on personal credit reports?

+In most cases, business loans won't appear on your personal credit report, as long as the loan is taken out in the name of the business.
 Business credit reports will also only show the borrowing and repayment activity of your business.
 Personal loans and credit cards stay on your personal credit report and don’t affect your business credit file.
+To keep things separate, it’s a good idea to use a dedicated business bank account for all company transactions, especially when applying for finance.

 What can you use your business credit report for?

-This means your Capitalise credit report has all the key financial information you need to tender for new contracts, saving you time and making the process faster and more efficient.
+Your business credit report can help you apply for funding, secure better terms with suppliers, and prove your financial strength when bidding for contracts.
+Your Capitalise credit report has all the key financial information you need to tender for new contracts, saving you time and making the process faster and more efficient.

-Download your business credit report as a PDF
+How to download a business credit report as a PDF

 At Capitalise.com, we know that sometimes you need a business credit report in a format you can share, store, or present.
 That’s why we let you download credit reports as a PDF.